megabox-family/megara/README.md

-# Megara
+# megara

-The Megabox discord bot
+a pink discord robot 😊